nbockisch/CSE423/README.md

 ## Design Decisions and Implementation
 ### Lexer
-The lexer was implemented with Flex due to time considerations.
+The lexer was implemented with Flex due to time considerations.The lexer does not currently deal with comments in code.

 [tokens for sample4 in test folder](docs/tokens.txt)